 As in other countries, lesbians founded separate activist organisations.
 They were disenchanted with the sexism of some gay men and the homophobia of some heterosexual feminists.

 The first national lesbian organisation was SHE (Sisters for Homophile Equality), which began in Christchurch in 1973.
 Branches were founded in Wellington and some smaller centres.
 SHE Wellington published Circle (1973–86), the first national lesbian magazine.
 Overseas magazines were exchanged and articles reprinted, introducing readers to new ideas of lesbian feminism.
 SHE lesbians started a support service called Lesbian Aid and organised the first national lesbian conference in 1974.
 Another important organisation was the Lesbian Mothers' Defence Fund, started by Yoka Neuman in Dunedin.
 It provided support and information for women leaving heterosexual marriages for lesbian relationships who risked losing custody of their children.
-Many women managed to retain custody and live together with their children and lesbian partner.
+Some women did manage to retain custody and live together with their children and lesbian partner.

 Lesbian political groups organised various activities, including publishing, summer camps, sports and social clubs, pickets and demonstrations.
 Some worked with feminist groups on a range of issues such as abortion rights, rape, women's centres, and peace and anti-racism actions.